-A customs warehouse generally needs to be operated with simplified procedures and new traders, plus those seeking re-approval, also need to apply for a Customs Comprehensive Guarantee (as per Inward Processing Relief above).
+A customs warehouse generally needs to be operated with simplified procedures and traders also need to apply for a Customs Comprehensive Guarantee (as per Inward Processing Relief above).
 A customs warehouse keeper will also need to have a deferment account from which HMRC can take the import duties and taxes each month.

 Simplified procedures enable authorised businesses to declare goods electronically direct to Customs.
 Customs Freight Simplified Procedures (CFSP) is a system whereby a brief declaration is made at the time the goods are imported and the full declaration is supplied subsequently.
 Similarly, exporters can make their own electronic export declarations using the National Export System (NES).
 Both these systems significantly reduce the costs of using clearance agents.

 When goods enter the UK or other EU country, they are subject to import duty and VAT, whether the movement of the goods is permanent or temporary.
 In most cases no distinction is made as to the use to which the goods will be put.
 However, when goods are imported for a short time, duty and VAT relief should be available but the importer needs to apply for relief at or before the time of import.
 The importer may be required to provide security for the import charges, in case the goods are not re-exported and the duty and VAT becomes due.